whittle/node-coffee-heroku-tutorial/source/_posts/2011-10-20-simpler-is-better-switching-to-coffeescript.markdown

-You can see that instead of JavaScript’s C++ and C-style comments (`//` to the end of the line, and `/*` through `*/`, respectively), CoffeeScript uses Ruby-style comments: `#` to the end of the line.
+You can see that instead of JavaScript’s C++ and C-style comments (`//` to the end of the line, and `/*` through `*/`, respectively), CoffeeScript uses shell-style comments: `#` to the end of the line.

 The next thing you might notice is that trying to run `app.coffee` through `node` causes a syntax error on the first line.
 Node doesn’t